ankorstore/yokai/docs/modules/fxcore.md

 ### Bootstrap

-When you use a Yokai [application template](https://ankorstore.github.io/yokai/applications/templates/), a `internal/bootstrap.go` file is provided.
+When you use a Yokai application template, a `internal/bootstrap.go` file is provided.

 This is where you can:

-- load Yokai or your own modules
+- load Yokai `built-in`, [contrib](https://github.com/ankorstore/yokai-contrib) or your `own` modules
 - configure the application with any `fx.Option`, at bootstrap on runtime

-Example of bootstrap loading the [fxhttpserver](fxhttpserver.md) module:
+Example of bootstrap loading the [HTTP server](fxhttpserver.md) module:

 ```go title="internal/bootstrap.go"
 package internal